 … These considerations underline the need to interpret estimates of land balances with caution when assessing land availability for agricultural use

 Other sources say there is little or no land left to expand agricultural practices:

-Do We Have Enough Arable Land & Pasture Land Left For Our Future Needs, Such As Growing Food?
+Do We Have Enough Arable Land & Pasture Land Left For Our Future Food Production Needs?